sblandford/wifi-xlation/README.md

 # SSL

 The SSL certificates can be supplied from files in a mounted directory or from an AWS S3 path.
-I have had some success using the [certbot-lambda](https://github.com/kingsoftgames/certbot-lambda) project to keep a current LetsEncrypt certificate on S3.
+I have had some success using the [certbot-lambda](https://github.com/sblandford/certbot-lambda) project to keep a current LetsEncrypt certificate on S3.
+This link is to an updated version that supports Python 3.12.

 # Janus/Docker issues